-- Give due consideration to 'visioning' the new version of the course and, in so doing, think deeply about educational and instructional design issues - Consider complexity and time needed to undertake the review/development.
-Then consult with the Dean/Head of School/Faculty Executive Officer about required submission dates for desired starting dates - keeping in mind both internal and external (e.g., professional accreditation) timeframes.
-Consequently, devise a time-line.
+• give due consideration to 'visioning' the new version of the course and, in so doing, think deeply about educational and instructional design issues

-- In consultation with Sub Dean Learning and Teaching and the Sub Dean Course Quality, map time against tasks and develop an action sheet.
-Identify others within the University who might be implicated in the process e.g., service lecturing staff, capital works, Centre for the Enhancement of Learning and Teaching (CELT), Division of Information Technology (DIT) and the Learning Materials Centre (LMC) and provide relevant staff with advance notice of review. - In consultation with relevant person (e.g., Head of School/Sub-Dean), frame a budget based on the time-line in consideration of your advisory process (refer to the suggestions below) - Seek approval for expenditure budget including a staffing allowance to support the review process - discuss with relevant Sub Deans (e.g., Sub Dean Learning and Teaching, Sub Dean Course Quality, Sub Dean Accounting, Sub Dean HRM, Sub Dean Marketing) about the review, implications and opportunities - Give attention to relevant regulatory issues (e.g., AVCC guidelines re accreditation and students with disability) and collect relevant documents for distribution to team members - Be conversant with the Australian Qualifications Framework (AQF) to ensure that courses fit within the AQF guidelines - Identify what, if any, professional accreditation processes need to be addressed.
-If appropriate notify the agency to ensure that CSU is working from the latest regulations and timeframes. - Familiarise yourself with the Course and Subject Information Management System (CASIMS) and in so doing call on the assistance of designated CASIMS administrators within your School and/or Faculty - In consultation with Sub Deans Course Quality and Learning and Teaching, identify what documentation will be required to be compiled to meet internal approvals processes e.g., Business Case for Faculty Course Advisory Committee, University Course Planning Committee, CASIMS for Senate; and/or course development documentation that elucidates philosophical, conceptual, regulatory, or research-based information for rationale, graduate attributes, course and instructional design, modes of delivery etc. Specific information that is required for professional accreditation needs to be communicated to staff, stakeholders, and partners. - In consultation with Sub Deans Course Quality and Learning and Teaching identify appropriate members for an internal Course Review Team to assist with the review process and report; and an External Course Advisory Committee that will evaluate the Course Review Report and other information made available through meetings with faculty members, students, graduates, employers and administrators. - Consider value of, and mechanisms for engaging in, research/development as part of the review process.
+- consider complexity and time needed to undertake the review/development.
+Then consult with the Dean/Head of School/Faculty Executive Officer about required submission dates for desired starting dates keeping in mind both internal and external (e.g., professional accreditation) timeframes.
+Consequently, devise a time-line (see Appendix A Example of Time-line). - in consultation with Sub-Dean (Quality), map time against tasks and develop an action sheet.
+Identify others within the University who might be implicated in the process e.g., service lecturing staff, capital works, Centre for the Enhancement of Learning and Teaching (CELT), Division of Information Technology (DIT) and the Learning Materials Centre (LMC) and provide relevant staff with advance notice of review. - in consultation with relevant person (e.g., Head of School/Sub-Dean), frame a budget based on the time-line in consideration of your advisory process (refer to the suggestions below) - seek approval for expenditure budget including a staffing allowance to support the review process - discuss with relevant Sub-Deans e.g., Sub-Dean (Learning and Teaching) and/or (Professional Experience) about the review, implications and opportunities - give attention to relevant regulatory issues (e.g., AVCC guidelines re accreditation and students with disability) and collect relevant documents for distribution to team members - be conversant with the Australian Qualifications Framework (AQF) to ensure that courses fit within the AQF guidelines - identify what, if any, professional accreditation processes need to be addressed.
+If appropriate notify the agency to ensure that CSU is working from the latest regulations and timeframes. - familiarise yourself with the Course and Subject Information Management System (CASIMS) and in so doing call on the assistance of designated CASIMS administrators within your School and/or Faculty - in consultation with Sub-Deans (Quality) and (Learning and Teaching), identify what documentation will be required to be compiled to meet internal approvals processes e.g., Business Case for Faculty Course Advisory Committee, University Course Planning Committee, CASIMS for Senate; and/or course development documentation that elucidates philosophical, conceptual, regulatory, or research-based information for rationale, graduate attributes, course and instructional design, modes of delivery etc. Specific information that is required for professional accreditation needs to be communicated to staff, stakeholders, and partners. - in consultation with Sub-Deans (Quality) and (Learning and Teaching) identify appropriate members for an internal Course Review Team to assist with the review process and report; and an External Course Advisory Committee that will evaluate the Course Review Report and other information made available through meetings with faculty members, students, graduates, employers and administrators. - consider value of, and mechanisms for engaging in, research/development as part of the review process.
 Identify any ethical and practical issues around the collection and analysis of relevant data.
 Think about seeking additional funds from Learning and Teaching Development or Research Development funding sources for this work [see for an example of such a process: Hardy, I., & Smith, E. (2006).
 Contesting tertiary teaching qualifications: An Australian perspective.
-Teaching in Higher Education, 11(3), 337-350].
+Teaching in Higher Education, 11(3), 337-3501.

-Advisory Process
+Advisory Process: